Killing of Khaled Mohamed Saeed: Death

-On 6 June 2010, Saeed had been sitting on the second floor of a cybercafe.
-Two detectives from the Sidi Gaber police station entered the premises and arrested him.
+On 6 June 2010, Saeed was sitting on the second floor of a cybercafe when two detectives from the Sidi Gaber police station entered the premises and arrested him.

 Multiple witnesses testified that Saeed was beaten to death by the police, who reportedly hit him and smashed him against objects as he was led outside to their police car.
 The owner of the internet cafe in which Saeed was arrested stated that he witnessed Saeed being beaten to death in the doorway of the building across the street after the detectives took him out of the cafe at the owner's request.

 In a filmed interview posted online by a leading opposition party, cafe owner Hassan Mosbah described the beating.
 "They dragged him to the adjacent building and banged his head against an iron door, the steps of the staircase and walls of the building...
 Two doctors happened to be there and tried in vain to revive him but (the police) continued beating him...
 They continued to beat him even when he was dead."
 This description given by the owner was confirmed by the Egyptian Organization for Human Rights.

 The police reported that Saeed suffocated in an attempt to swallow a packet of hashish, a claim supported by two autopsy reports made by Forensic Authorities.
 The police further stated that Saeed was "wanted for theft and weapons possession and that he resisted arrest".
-Later evidence however revealed that the hashish was forced down Saeed’s throat in order for the police to falsely accuse Saeed of illegally possessing and consuming hashish.

 Former chief medical examiner of Egypt, Ayman Fouda, was interviewed about the proper procedure that should have been followed for Saeed's autopsy.
 He stated that the "mechanics of the injuries" that Saeed had sustained should have been investigated and his brain should have also been tested to see whether he had sustained a concussion.
 The medical examiner who conducted the autopsy had done neither.

 The two police officers were later jailed for four days pending questioning on beatings that they carried out on Saeed.
 Saeed's family members stated that Saeed was "tortured to death for possessing video material that implicates members of the police in a drug deal".